Lupin3000/ESP/doc/017_human_interaction_tutorials.md

 Start with keys `Control` + `d`.
 To leave the REPL, press keys `Control` + `x`.

-> An other solution for debouncing could be, to deactivate the IRQ for few milliseconds (_inside function interrupt_handler(pin)_).
+> Another solution for debouncing could be, to deactivate the IRQ for few milliseconds (_inside function interrupt_handler(pin)_).
 This would save you from the time measurement and calculation but (_like any sleep_) blocks the program flow.
 > ```python
 > ...
 > btn.irq(handler=None)